cgeneske/CyberArkEPMLCDLifecycle/README.md

 - PAM and EPM API credentials added to Windows Credential Manager or CyberArk PAM (CCP)
 - PowerShell v5 or greater

 >**NOTE**: For Privilege Cloud customers on the Shared Services platform, there is a new capability coming soon to Privilege Cloud Discovery that will natively integrate with EPM for discovering and naturally on-boarding local accounts to be managed via LCD.
-For more information on this capability, be sure to reach out to your CyberArk Account Team!
+For more information on this capability, be sure to reach out to your CyberArk account team.

+## Deployment Overview
+1. Prepare a purpose-dedicated CyberArk PAM User (CyberArk Authentication) - See [PAM API User Creation and Permissions](#pam-api-user-creation-and-permissions)

+2. Prepare a purpose-dedicated CyberArk EPM User - See [EPM API User Creation and Permissions](#epm-api-user-creation-and-permissions)

+3. Add the PAM and EPM user credentials to your choice of CyberArk PAM (CCP) or Windows Credential Manager
+    - For CyberArk PAM (CCP), see [CyberArk Central Credential Provider (CCP) Considerations](#cyberark-central-credential-provider-ccp-considerations)
+    - For Windows Credential Manager, see [Windows Credential Manager Considerations](#windows-credential-manager-considerations)

+4. Customize the script for your environment and desired outcome - See [Assigning Script Variables](#assigning-script-variables)

+5. Run the script!

+6. **[OPTIONAL]** Configure the script to run on a routine basis - See [Running via Scheduled Task (Non-Interactively)](#running-via-scheduled-task-non-interactively)

 ## PAM API User Creation and Permissions
 A purpose-dedicated Vault Local User (CyberArk Authentication) should be created in PAM for use with this utility.
 Its username is implementer's choice, recommendation is to choose a name that is easy to identify and attribute in the CyberArk audit record as coming from this utility.